Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: GPE simulations

-Further evidence on the difference of localization of the unstable modes in the two cases is obtained by varying the vertical size of the system $L_y$, that is the separation between the two hard walls.
-We observe that for $\Delta v<2c_s$ the time for the vortex line to deform is essentially independent from $L_y$, while for $\Delta v>2c_s$ the instability rate decreases while increasing $L_y$.
-All these features suggest that the origin of the second kind of instability is the same of the superradiant instabilities (SRI) we observed in \cite{giacomelli2021understanding}, in which propagating modes of opposite energies are involved, giving rise to the same kind of pattern.
-Also, the $\Delta v>2c_s$ threshold for this kind of instability is the same in the two cases.
+Further evidence of the different localization of the unstable modes in the two cases is obtained by varying the transverse size of the system $L_y$, that is the separation between the two hard walls.
+We observe that for $\Delta v<2c_s$ the time needed for the vortex line to deform is essentially independent from $L_y$, while for $\Delta v>2c_s$ the instability rate decreases for increasing $L_y$.
+All these features suggest that the origin of the second kind of instability is the same of the superradiant instabilities (SRI) observed in \cite{giacomelli2021understanding}, where a tangential discontinuity of the velocity was induced via a synthetic gauge field.
+These instabilities involve the repeated amplification of propagating modes of opposite energies and give rise to patterns such as the one visible in the $t=484\mu/\h$ snapshot of the second row of Figure \ref{fig:gpe-evolutions-vortices}.

-While strikingly showing the different instability mechanisms, time evolutions of the GPE are not the best tool to obtain a complete picture of the phenomenon.
-The long time the instability takes to significantly deform the line of vortices indicates that the configuration obtained when the central Gaussian potential is lowered is a stationary state $\Psi_v(x,y)$ of the GPE.
-This is confirmed by the fact that imaginary time evolutions of the GPE with fixed winding numbers in the two channels converge to states of the shape we found with the above time-dependent procedure.
-In the following we hence resort to a study of the linear stability of this stationary state with a Bogoliubov approach.
+While showing that instabilities with different features occur, time evolutions of the GPE are not the best tool to obtain a complete picture of the underlying instability mechanisms.
+The long time that is required for the instability to significantly deform the line of vortices indicates that the configuration obtained by lowering the central Gaussian potential is a stationary state of the GPE.
+This is confirmed by the fact that imaginary time evolutions of the GPE with fixed winding numbers in the two regions converge to states of the same shape as those found with the above time-dependent procedure\footnote{In the simulations of Figure \ref{fig:gpe-evolutions-vortices} the departure from the stationary state is given by dynamical instabilities, that are seeded by the excitations that are generated by the time-dependence of the potential as well as by numerical noise.}.
+In the following, we hence resort to a study of the linear stability of this stationary state with a Bogoliubov approach.